pluginized-protocols/libxbgp/docs/source/helper_functions.rst

 ----------------------------------------------

 As previously said, the VM will automatically insert the execution context to the arguments of the helper function.
-Suppose you defined an external function as such :
+Suppose you define an external function as such :

 .. code-block:: c